 Instead, overly emotional or physically cruel behavior is a sign that the teen is in trouble.
 He may be suffering from abuse, such as bullying at school.
 Or, he may have a mood disorder such as depression.

-Mean behavior may also be a sign that your teen is abusing drugs or alcohol.
+Mean behavior may also be a sign that your teen is abusing poor choices or alcohol.
 Regardless of the cause, a child who is regularly mean and hostile toward others needs intervention.

 You can start helping your teen by arranging for him to talk to a mental health professional to the root of the problem.